 Your existing code is left completely intact.
 The new

-Java files are written to the new location that you specify.
+Java files are output to the new location that you specify.

 Q: What is the conversion accuracy?

-Our accuracy is the highest in the industry, but there will be
+Our accuracy is very high, but there will be

 significant adjustments required for all but the most trivial

-so there are no direct equivalents for many aspects of C++.
+conversions.
+There are no direct equivalents for some aspects of C++.

 Read the rest of the FAQ to get an idea of a few things that are